 Sony revealed the shell of a prototype camera at CES 2011 back in January so it’s never been a secret that something interesting is on its way.
 In recent weeks though we’ve seen a steady leak of information and even pictures of Sony’s next flagship camera and it appears to boast a very interesting selection of features.
-The A77 will be announced on August 24th (alongside an A65) and continue to use the pellicle mirror technology that we saw in the A35 and A55 and it has a few more tricks up its sleeve.
+The A77 will be announced on August 24th (alongside an A65) and continue to use the pellicle mirror technology that we saw in the A55 and it has a few more tricks up its sleeve.

 Lets take a look at the major specs: